Let It Be (album): Let It Be... Naked

-In 2003, a Paul McCartney–initiated remix of the album, titled Let It Be...
-Naked, was released.
+Paul McCartney, long unhappy with the original Phil Spector produced Let It Be LP, initiated a remix of the album, titled Let It Be...
+Naked which was released in 2003.
 The album was presented as an alternative attempt to capture the original artistic vision of the project, to "get back" to the rock and roll sound of the band's early years.
-The album features alternative takes, edits, and mixes of the songs, mainly cutting out elements added by Spector.
-The album excludes "Maggie Mae" and "Dig It", and adds a live rooftop performance of "Don't Let Me Down", a song omitted from the original album and issued as the B side of the "Get Back" single in 1969.
+The album features alternate takes, edits, and mixes of the songs, mainly removing elements added by Spector.
+The album omits the group chatter, "Maggie Mae" and "Dig It", and adds a live rooftop performance of "Don't Let Me Down", a song omitted from the original album and issued as the B side of the "Get Back" single in 1969.

 Deluxe editions

 In November 2021, The Beatles: Get Back, a new documentary directed by Peter Jackson using footage captured for the Let It Be film, was released on Disney+ as a three-part miniseries.
 It was originally going to be theatrically released in 2020 to coincide with the 50th anniversary of the Let It Be album, but was delayed to November 2021 and moved to Disney+.
 A book also titled The Beatles: Get Back was released in October 2021, ahead of the documentary.

 A super deluxe version of the album was released on 15 October 2021.